-Is it really Halloween if you don’t partake in a viewing of this classic animated film starring the Peanuts gang?
+Is it really Halloween if you don’t partake in viewing this classic animated film starring the Peanuts gang?
 Of course not.
 So settle in and watch again as Linus waits for the Great Pumpkin to emerge.

 3. Labyrinth (1986)

-This Jim Henson-directed movie had all kinds of magic: David Bowie as the Goblin King, Jennifer Connelly in her first major role and an array of goblins and other creatures created by the Muppet mastermind himself.
+This Jim Henson-directed movie had all kinds of magic: David Bowie as the Goblin King, Jennifer Connelly in her first major role, and an array of goblins and other creatures created by the Muppet mastermind himself.

 4. The Witches (1990)

 Now that you can no longer catch the updated Anne Hathaway version on HBO Max, fill your hearts with the Anjelica Huston-fronted version of Roald Dahl’s story, in which a boy tries to stop a convention of witches despite being turned into a mouse.

 It’s all about the family in this Eddie Murphy star vehicle, in which his character moves his family to a mansion that they soon discover is, of course, haunted.

 6. Casper (1995)